You may try your best to avoid missed calls.

 Key considerations for a voicemail greeting

-- Use a human voiceover or record it yourself: While text-to-speech is fine, a human-touch is always better.
+- Use a human voiceover or record it yourself: While there are many free text-to-speech software that you can use, a human-touch is always better.
 Recording the voicemail in your own voice helps the caller recognize you when you call back.
 Often, you will need to rehearse a few times, maybe even spend a couple of days before you can get the right tone.

 - Use microphone: Use a microphone to record the voicemail.
 A microphone and a noise-free environment can give you professional sound recordings.
 You can even have a sound engineer check the audio.
 Understand that the audio in phone calls can get heavily distorted depending on network conditions.
 A good quality recording preserves the information better.

 - Find the right tone: Understand the mood the caller will be in.
 For example, if you are recording for a customer support phone, the caller is more likely to be annoyed or frustrated.
 So, adjust your tone accordingly.